verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 It also scrapes Pods in the Istio mesh using HTTPS and outside the mesh using HTTP.
 In the multicluster case, the Prometheus on the admin cluster scrapes metrics from the Prometheus on the managed cluster, through the NGINX Ingress Controller on the managed cluster.

-### WebLogic
-The WebLogic operator, a system component, sends request to the application's WebLogic domain.
-Because the operator is in the Istio mesh, the domain must also be in the mesh, or those requests will fail.